 Based on our due diligence process and the subsequent information we gathered, we are unable to determine the origin of all the Covered Conflict Minerals used in our products and whether armed groups directly or indirectly benefitted.
-Our suppliers reported 25 SORs who may have provided Covered Conflict Minerals used in our products.
-Approximately 96% of the reported SORs are compliant with the RMAP or an equivalent audit protocol.
-We confirmed that four reported SORs sourced from the Covered Countries, and each was RMAP compliant.
-We included Appendix A to provide information about the SORs reported by our in-scope suppliers, their compliance status and the possible sources of Covered Conflict Minerals in our supply chain.
-The table below summarizes the compliance status of known SORs reported by the Company's in-scope suppliers.
+Our suppliers reported 23 SORs who may have provided Covered Conflict Minerals used in our products.
+Approximately 96% of the reported SORs are conformant to the RMAP or an equivalent audit protocol.
+We confirmed that four reported SORs sourced from the Covered Countries, and each was RMAP conformant.
+We included Appendix A to provide information about the SORs reported by our in-scope suppliers, their conformance status and the possible sources of Covered Conflict Minerals in our supply chain.
+The table below summarizes the conformance status of known SORs reported by the Company's in-scope suppliers.

-Compliant 1 Not Compliant 2 Total
+Conformant Not Conformant Total

-Tin 15 15
+Tin 14 14

-Gold 9 1 10
+Gold 8 1 9

-Total 24 1 25
+Total 22 1 23

 Total by Percent 96% 4% 100%

-1SORs listed as "compliant" were audited and found to be compliant with RMAP audit protocols or an equivalent audit program as of January 12, 2018.
+&lt;sup>1SORs listed as "conformant" were audited and found to be conformant to RMAP audit protocols or an equivalent audit program as of January 25, 2019.
+The SOR listed as "not conformant" has not been audited, so its conformance status to RMAP or equivalent audit protocols is unknown.